curry-packages/failfree/README.md

    are used with satisfied non-failing preconditions for all inputs satisfying the non-failing precondition.

-3. Test whether a call to `Prelude.fail` is unreachable, e.g., in
+3. Test whether a call to `Prelude.failed` is unreachable, e.g., in

        abs x = if x>=0 then x
                        else if x<0 then (0 - x)
-                                   else fail
+                                   else failed

    Note that this might be the result translating the following definition:

        abs x | x>=0 = x
              | x<0  = 0 - x

-   This requires SMT solving...
+   This requires reasoning on integer arithmetic, as supported by SMT solvers.

 Depending on the state of the operation `error`,